lustigj-code/fx-option/docs/compliance/Supervisory_Procedures.md

 - Store all signed certifications, meeting minutes, and review logs in the compliance document management system.
 - Update procedures promptly when regulations or business activities change.

+## 13. Gateway Telemetry & Audit Monitoring

+- **Daily telemetry review.** Operations pulls the gateway OpenTelemetry dashboard (latency, retry rate, error codes) each morning.
+Deviations above 5% error rate or latency > 1s trigger an escalation ticket to the Supervisory Committee and incident bridge within one hour.
+- **Feature flag governance.** Changes to `NEXT_PUBLIC_GATEWAY_ENABLED` or polling/backoff thresholds require documented approval from the CCO and Head of Engineering.
+Compliance logs flag toggles with timestamp, approver, and rationale.
+- **Audit log verification.** Compliance exports the gateway audit trail weekly from `data/audit-log.sqlite`, validating span-to-audit linkage for a sample of user actions.
+Missing telemetry entries are escalated to the CCO and incident response procedure is initiated.
+- **Outage response.** When telemetry indicates sustained gateway failures, Operations freezes automated polling, notifies client support, and coordinates with engineering to restore service.
+CCO receives a post-incident report within 24 hours summarizing impact and remediation steps.

 > **Status:** Reviewed by counsel; supervisory checklist completed and stored with supporting evidence.